2021 Louisiana's 5th congressional district special election

 The 2021 Louisiana's 5th congressional district special election was held on March 20, 2021.
 It was triggered by the death of Republican congressman-elect Luke Letlow on December 29, 2020, who died from a heart attack while being treated for COVID-19.

 When congressional seats in Louisiana become vacant, the Governor may call a special election at any time.
 The special election to fill Louisiana's 5th congressional district took place on March 20, 2021, as stated by Governor John Bel Edwards's office.
 Luke Letlow's widow, Julia Letlow, won the election with more than 64 percent of the vote.

+It was one of two special elections to the House of Representatives held in Louisiana, along with the election to the 2nd district, which was held on the same day.

 Background

 Congressional district

 Louisiana's 5th congressional district includes all or part of Avoyelles, Caldwell, Catahoula, Concordia, East Carroll, East Feliciana, Franklin, Jackson, La Salle Lincoln, Madison, Morehouse, Rapides, Richland, St. Helena, St. Landry, Tangipahoa, Tensas, Washington, West Carroll, West Feliciana, and Winn parishes.
 Traditionally conservative, the district has been considered a safe seat for Republicans since Rodney Alexander changed his party affiliation in 2004.
 Although the Democratic Party had an enrollment advantage of 26,719 at the time of the 2020 presidential election, Donald Trump won over 64 percent of the district's vote.